Start a Chapter

 - Read our blog to see what we and our chapters have been up to.

-- Schedule your first meeting.
+- Hosting your first SSDP meeting

 The student movement to end the war on drugs is expanding rapidly, and we’re happy to welcome you into that growing movement.
 Talk to you soon!

-- SSDP’s International Staff
+– SSDP’s Global Staff